-The supplemental data is presented for informational purposes to provide readers with insight into the information used by management for assessing the operating performance of Snap-on Incorporated's ("Snap-on") non-financial services ("Operations") and "Financial Services" businesses.
+The following non-GAAP supplemental data is presented for informational purposes to provide readers with insight into the information used by management for assessing the operating performance of Snap-on Incorporated's ("Snap-on") non-financial services ("Operations") and "Financial Services" businesses.

 The supplemental Operations data reflects the results of operations and financial position of Snap-on's tools, diagnostic and equipment products, software and other non-financial services operations with Financial Services on the equity method.
-The supplemental Financial Services data reflects the results of operations and financial position of Snap-on's U.S. and international financial services operations.
-The financing needs of Financial Services are met through intersegment borrowings and cash generated from Operations; Financial Services is charged interest expense on intersegment borrowings at market rates.
+The supplemental Financial Services data reflects the results of operations and financial position of Snap-on's U.S. and international financial services operations; Financial Services is charged interest expense on intersegment borrowings at market rates.
 Income taxes are charged to Financial Services on the basis of the specific tax attributes generated by the U.S. and international financial services businesses.
 Transactions between the Operations and Financial Services businesses were eliminated to arrive at the Condensed Consolidated Financial Statements.

-Supplemental Consolidating Data - Supplemental Condensed Statements of Earnings information for the three month periods ended April 2, 2016, and April 4, 2015, is as follows:
+Non-GAAP Supplemental Consolidating Data - Supplemental Condensed Statements of Earnings information for the three month periods ended October 1, 2016, and October 3, 2015, is as follows: